acolavin/nested-coevolution/README.md

 ## Demo

-Look in the `demo.m` script for an example of calculating coevolution.
+Look in either `*demo.m` script for an annotated example of calculating coevolution.